emilydolson/material-jekyll-theme/_pages/about.markdown

    * What topics will the review address?
    * Which subfields will the review bring together?
    * How will synthesizing these bodies of research benefit the field(s)?
+   * How are terms and/or concepts used differently across the fields?

 **Expectations of accepted proposals:** By submitting a proposal to this workshop, you are proposing both to give a ~10-15 minute talk on your proposed topic, and to take the lead on organizing the resulting review paper.
 It is reccomended that you plan on bringing a rough outline of the review with you to the workshop as jumping off point for further discussion.